This policy does not apply to faculty. For information about faculty discipline, see the Faculty Handbook.

 - Damaging property of the College or of another person;

-- Using alcoholic beverages or drugs while on duty in violation of college policy;
+- Using alcoholic beverages or illegal drugs while on duty in violation of college policy;

 - Lying in official matters;